python-can-define-radio/sdr-course/classroom_activities/056-Sample-Rates-7.md

     - Line 1 Style: `0`
     - Line 1 Marker: `Circle`

-Challenge: Can you send these pulses to the Hack RF?
+## Transmitting to the Hack RF

+One way to transmit this is using the `Mix Sine Wave Hier Block` that we created.
+Try it!